coffee2code/html-special-characters-helper/readme.txt

 * New: Add README.md
 * New: Add GitHub link to readme
 * Change: Remove dotted underline styling for characters in the widget
+* Change: Reformat help subsection as list and add more items
 * Change: Ensure result of 'c2c_html_special_characters' filter is an array
 * Change: Minor whitespace tweaks to unit test bootstrap
 * Change: Rename readme.txt section from 'Filters' to 'Hooks'